secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ----

 The following benefits are provided by [Remote](https://www.remote.com/) and apply to team members who are contracted through Remote.
-If there are any questions, these should be directed to People Operations at GitLab who will then contact the appropriate individual at Remote.
+If there are any questions, these should be directed to the Total Reward team at GitLab who will then contact the appropriate individual at Remote.

 ## South Africa
 * Medical Insurance allowance (300 USD per month for team members / 500 USD per month for team members plus dependents) Proof of cover must be shown to the total rewards team before the allowance will be paid via payroll.